Cite this

 2.1 What is information?

-Formally, we have a finite, discrete set of independent and identically distributed (IID) events and a random variable that assigns a probability to each element of the set.
-These intuitions generalize to the non IID case (Sec.
+Formally, we have a finite, discrete set of outcomes, a probability distribution over them, and a sequence of independent and identically distributed (IID) draws.
+The concepts introduced here generalize to the non-IID case (Sec.
 2.8) and continuous variables and probability density functions (Sec.
 2.9).

 \[\begin{align} \log_2{\frac{1}{p(x)}}\label{point_information_eqn} \end{align}\]